-At Fletewood School, PSHE (Personal, Social Health and Economic Education), SMSC (Spiritual, Moral, Social and Cultural) Citizenship is an essential part of everyday life through which children and young people acquire the knowledge, understanding and skills they need to manage their lives now and in the future.
+At Fletewood School, PSHE (Personal, Social Health and Economic Education), SMSC (Spiritual, Moral, Social and Cultural) and Citizenship are essential parts of everyday life through which children and young people acquire the knowledge, understanding and skills they need to manage their lives now and in the future.
 As part of a whole-school approach, PSHE education develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.